faabiopontes/daily-dose-of-development/modern-react-with-redux/app8-blog/README.md

 ## What's wrong with 'fetchPosts'?
 1. Action creators must return plain JS objects with a type property.
 With `async`, `await`, what we write is not actually what runs on the browser.
-2. By the time our action gets to a reducer, we won't have fetched our data
+2. By the time our action gets to a reducer, we won't have fetched our data.
+Because requests run asynchronious to the flow of our code.